ASL & English Bilingual Early Childhood Deaf Education:Birth to 5 (Online)

 ACCEPTING APPLICATIONS ANY TIME

-If you are interested in applying for a PST certificate program, please check the program requirements and click on the "Apply Now" button to start your application process.
+If you are interested in applying for a PSG certificate program, please check the program requirements and click on the "Apply Now" button to start your application process.

 Admission Requirements and Procedures

-PST 658 - Foundations of Policy and Legislative on Bilingualism: Implications for ASL/ENG Biling for 0-5 (online, 3 credits)
+PSG 670 - Foundations of Policy and Legislative on Bilingualism: Implications for ASL/English Bilingual for 0-5 (online, 3 credits)

 This course is designed to educate candidates about state and federal education policies, particularly as they pertain to bilingualism.
 In addition, the course addresses a basic working knowledge of regulations essential to the role and as bilingual early childhood professionals.
 Candidates will implement policies and regulations using the language planning framework in their work in homes, schools and agencies, and the community.
 It elaborates and builds upon knowledge and dispositions learned in foundation courses.

 PSG 671 - Theoretical Perspectives of ASL/ENG Bilingual Education for 0-5 (online, 3 credits)